 Software and hosting architecture

 Government websites and web-based applications are trending towards the complexity of software.
-SilverStripe has a large compliment of software developers who understand how to build modern web-based systems.
+SilverStripe has a large complement of software developers who understand how to build modern web-based systems.
 We are proponents of open source software, interoperable formats, and use an Agile methodology.
 Our staff are very familiar with integrating a variety of proprietary and open source software products to achieve online services and complex geospatial systems.

 Developer mentoring and support